dojo/docs/dojo/setContext.rst

 "dojo.setContext" allows many of Dojo's core functions to easily switch context (e.g. from the current window to an iframe) with a single function call.

-For example, `dojo.query <dojo/query>`_ references the "window" global variable when performing searches by default.
+For example, :ref:`dojo.query <dojo/query>` references the "window" global variable when performing searches by default.

 [ Dojo 1.7 AMD ]